Introduction to Full Fledged Money Changers (FFMC)

 In India, the framework for FFMC License is regulated by the Reserve Bank of India as per Section 10 of the Foreign exchange Management Act, 1999.
 It is mandatory for a license holder to comply with the directions & guidelines issued by the RBI.
 FFMC License holder shall not engage in any transaction which is not in conformity with the authorization terms.
 RBI may at any time revoke the FFMC license if it is in the public interest.

 - Inspection of Documents

 Reserve Bank of India is empowered to inspect the books of accounts and other documents of FFMC as per FEMA, 1999.
 For carrying out the inspection, full assistance and co-operation shall be provided to the investigating authority.
 However, if the FFMC fails to produce books of accounts, or any other document or fails to answer any question asked by the authority then it shall be considered a contravention of the provisions.

-What is the procedure of obtaining FFMC License from the RBI?
+Procedure of obtaining FFMC License from the RBI

 The application form for the FFMC license needs to be downloaded from the website of RBI.
 Along with the required supporting documents, the application form needs to be submitted to the Foreign Exchange Department of the Reserve Bank of India at the regional center under the purview of which the registered office of the applicant falls.

 Step by Step procedure for obtaining the FFMC License

 - Company Formation as per Companies Act, 2013

 - Documentation & Arrangement of the entire necessary documents for filing of FFMC license application as per RBI guidelines;

 - Submission of FFMC license application along with the necessary documents with the concerned department of RBI;